billy-mcgrath/ewp_risk_graph/README.md

 ## Author

 This project was designed and built by Drew Leonard & Billy McGrath.
 They are undergraduates at Dartmouth College, working through the Government Department and John Sloan Dickey Center for International Understanding.

-Please view the progress of this project in its GitHub repository, and send inquiries to drew.n.leonard.19@dartmouth.edu.